The HSC is nearly always the most anxious and stressful time of adolescents and will place pressure on mental health.

 Dealing with school stress, social identity, boyfriends/girlfriends, driving, sport, parties, money…

-In this article I’ll share the best strategies to start an open and honest conversation about mental health with your teenage children.
+Read on to discover the best strategies to start an open and honest conversation about mental health with your teenage children.

-1. Principle of Aircraft Emergencies
+Tip #1: Remember the Principle of Aircraft Emergencies

 In aircraft emergencies, you’re instructed to put on your own oxygen mask before attempting to help others.